FeatureBaseDB/www/content/blog/tanimoto-and-chemical-similarity-with-pilosa.md

 ### Naive Approach

 The first approach we took after successfully loading the data into Pilosa was rather naive.
 We created a Python script that used a Pilosa client and sent requests to fetch the following values,

  * Count of *A*

- * Intersection *A ^ B*
+ * Intersection *A ∩ B*

  * Count of *B*

 The last two requests are batched requests for 100,000 rows.
 We then calculated the Tanimoto coefficient on the client.

-While this approach is simple, its performance is abysmal due to the network latency required in sending all these requests.
+While this approach is simple, its performance is suboptimal due to the network latency required in sending all these requests.
 Using this setup, Pilosa didn’t compare favorably with MongoDB at all.
-While we beat MongoDB at lower threshold, it didn’t improve much with higher thresholds, since the advantage of the MongoDB aggregation framework is that all calculation tasks can be performed from MongoDB server.
+While we beat MongoDB at lower thresholds, our performance didn't improve much at higher thresholds.
+MongoDB has an advantage in that its aggregation framework can perform all calculation tasks at the server.

 ![Mongo vs. Pilosa](/img/blog/tanimoto-and-chemical-similarity-with-pilosa/mongo-vs-pilosa1.png)